c64lib/docu/building-blocks.md

       .return bitmap<<3 | video<<4
     }

 Functions are always declared inside `c64lib` namespace.
+Functions are declared in files `.asm` files located under `lib` directory.

 ## Macro
 A macro is an element of Kick Assembler that is declared using `.macro`